pmean/build-website/text/06/SampleSizeR.md

     If you have never seen a horrible complication from a particular drug or intervention how likely is it to happen?
-A short and illuminating paper from Germany may be very helpful \[1\] - as the authors say \"experience and Murphy\'s law teach us that catastrophes do happen, and their probability can in fact be calculated by a simple rule of thumb.\"* www.jr2.ox.ac.uk/bandolier/band23/b23-2.html
+A short and illuminating paper from Germany may be very helpful \[1\] - as the authors say "experience and Murphy's law teach us that catastrophes do happen, and their probability can in fact be calculated by a simple rule of thumb."* www.jr2.ox.ac.uk/bandolier/band23/b23-2.html
 -   **The Observation to Variable Ratio in Factor Analysis.** P.T.
     Barrett, P. Kline.
 Personality Study and Group Behavior 1981: 1;